imertgul/remote_media_player/README.md

       Your target on Test UI must be: http://192.168.88.33:3000

 You should be in same network to use test UI.
 Also You have to set target ip as noted.
 To use in same device please disable CORS.
-No need to set.
-Default is localhost already.
+No need to set target ip(Default is localhost already).

 ## Refererenses